Essay Four - AI & the Google Effect- Enhancement of Human Brain Power

 My engineering prompts - and my results - keep escalating in value - indicating a direct and beneficial relationship.

-The more I interact from a 100% original POV as a creative human - maintaining all necessary boundaries and desirable strategies as both teacher and student - the bette my results and applications.
+The more I interact from a 100% original POV as a creative human - maintaining all necessary boundaries and desirable strategies as both teacher and student - the better my results and applications.

 Indeed, the teacher appears when the student is ready - and vice versa - as detailed in my previous post.